covellaf/covellaf/README.md

 - 👋 Hi, I’m @covellaf, but you can call me Francesca.
-- 👀 I’m interested in computing, space exploration, science and culture.
+- 👀 I’m interested in research, computing, space exploration, science and culture.
-- 🌱 I’m currently learning Julia.
+- 🌱 I’m currently learning Julia programming language.
 - 💞️ I’m looking to collaborate on interesting projects.
-- 📫 How to reach me: francesca.covella17@imperial.ac.uk.
+- 📫 How to reach me: francesca.covella17@imperial.ac.uk, fnc.covella@gmail.com.

 <!---
 covellaf/covellaf is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.